ibm-watson-iot/functions/README.md

 ###### Aggregators
 To locally test the `execute(self, group)` method of aggregators we fist define a granularity as a pandas group.
-A granularity has three components - deviceid column, timestamp column with time-based frequency, and optional dimension columns.
-The next step is to create aggregate groups using the granularity
+A granularity has three-four components - deviceid column, timestamp column with time-based frequency, and optional dimension columns.
+The first step is to define a granularity for the test, and the secind step is to create aggregate groups using this granularity

 ```python
 #STEP 1: define the granularity as a commas separated list of columns